bandantonio/tomaatti-timer/README.md

 ## What? :confused: Yet another stupid Pomodoro timer?

-Well, yes but not really :grinning:.
+Hey, it's not stupid at all! :grinning:.
+Just don't hesitate - give it a try.
+I bet, you will like it!

-There are not so many projects on GitHub with Pomodoro timers that don't force you to commit the murder of their authors after several minutes of use.
+There are not so many projects on GitHub with Pomodoro timers that force you to commit the murder of their authors after several minutes of use.
+After several days of investigation, I felt like I'm over it and I need something different.

 This project was born as the result of my stydying JavaScript and I expect it to grow into a fully-featured product, as my knowledge evolve.
 I have a more or less clear roadmap of incremental improvements :chart_with_upwards_trend: some of which should make a real difference and stand out :rocket: _Tomaatti Timer_ from the rest of existing Pomodoro timers (yeah, I guess your reaction :satisfied: :trollface:).

 The ultimate goal behind the idea of creating _Tomaatti Timer_ was not "yet another ephemeral Pomodoro timer" but rather a product with usefullness in mind, so that other people would like to use and can easily [contribute](#contributing) to.

 ## Getting started